wp-plugins/page-builder-sandwich/readme.txt

 = The Goal =

-The goal is to create a page builder that
+The goal is to create a page builder that:

 * Feels and acts *native* and part of WordPress
 * Leaves *most* of the content working fine event if the plugin is deactivated or deleted
 * Lazy, no settings pages specific for the plugin